aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 ## Route 53

 Route 53 is a useful service for registering a domain name and DNS for the site.
+It offers different pricing according to the suffix used for the site.
+In this case we opted for the most-common .com suffix which cost about $12 USD.
+The process is roughly the same